mehdibaha/raspberry/README.md

 ### Download

-Alternatively, NOOBS is available for download on the Raspberry Pi website: raspberrypi.org/downloads
+Alternatively, NOOBS is available for download on the [Raspberry Pi website](raspberrypi.org/downloads).

 ### How to install NOOBS on an SD card

-Once you've downloaded the NOOBS zip file, you'll need to copy the contents to a formatted SD card on your computer.
+Once you've downloaded the NOOBS zip file, you'll need to copy the contents to a formatted SD card on your computer:

-To 1) format your SD card, select the SD card volume and choose Erase with MS-DOS format, and then 2)copy the extracted files onto the SD card that you just formatted, so that this file is at the root directory of the SD card.
+1. Format your SD card, select the SD card volume and choose Erase with MS-DOS format
+2. Copy the extracted files onto the SD card that you just formatted, so that this file is at the root directory of the SD card.

 ### First boot

-Choose Raspbian as it is the default OS pre-installed in NOOBS (also, it's really nice), and install it.
+First, you have to choose Raspbian as it is the default OS pre-installed in NOOBS (also, it's really nice).

 https://piratefache.ch/mount-raspberry-pi-sd-card-on-mac-os/
 http://blog.darrenparkinson.uk/2013/10/accessing-raspberry-pi-filesystem-from.html